OIG Issues Unfavorable Opinion on Free Gifts for Purchasing Reimbursable Devices

 The Facts

-The Requester manufactures and distributes implantable hearing solutions, including a device (the “Device”) comprising both an internal cochlear implant and an external sound processor sold as a system to hospitals and ambulatory surgical centers.
+The Requester manufactures and distributes implantable hearing solutions, including a device (Device) comprising both an internal cochlear implant and an external sound processor sold as a system to hospitals and ambulatory surgical centers.
 The Requestor is a Medicare-enrolled DMEPOS supplier for the limited purpose of furnishing repair services and replacements for the Device’s external sound processors and bills Medicare and other federal health care programs for such.
 Requestor also submits claims for payment for the Device to Medicaid programs and Medicaid managed care plans in three states.
 The Device is reimbursable by federal health care programs, including Medicare for certain indications.

 Some of the patients who receive the Device may also be candidates for bimodal hearing, which is the combined use of a hearing aid in one ear and a cochlear implant in the other.
 The hearing aid assists with localizing sound and increases hearing ability in noisy environments.
 To qualify, the patient must have a cochlear implant and sound processor like the Device in one ear and moderate-to-severe hearing loss in the other.
 Hearing aids, however, are not covered by Medicare and, although the pairing of the Device with a hearing aid can improve hearing outcomes, the Device functions properly without the additional use of a hearing aid.